 Personal credit cards

-Personal credit cards are one popular way to finance plastic surgery quickly.
-You may have enough credit to cover the cost of the surgery, or you could apply for a new line of credit.
-This can be an especially attractive option if you open a line of credit with an initial 0% APR offer.
-However, if you exceed the introductory offer or finance your plastic surgery on an existing line of credit without such an offer, you could be paying significantly more in interest charges over time.
+Personal credit cards are a convenient way to finance plastic surgery.
+You may have enough credit to cover the cost of the surgery.
+You could also apply for a new line of credit.
+This may be an attractive option if you open a line of credit with a promotional 0% annual percentage rate (APR).
+The introductory period, however, is limited.
+If you don’t pay off the balance before the end of that period, you’ll be subject to the card’s standard interest rate.
+This can cost you much more in interest payments over time.

 Medical credit cards